pakkunandy/anhduytran/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
-  - Computational Linguistics
+  - Secure Software Development
+  - Mobile System Security and Privacy
+  - Computer and Multimedia Forensics
-  - Information Retrieval
+  - Social Engineering

 # Education to show in About widget
 education: